CristinaRuth/cristina-ruth/src/pages/posts/15-skills-you-need-to-be-a-successful-developer-consultant.md

 As a developer consultant, you generally work with clients, majority of whom are not technical, to help deliver a software solution to their problems.

 It's not always easy because technical skills alone would not result in a happy client, and I was curious what key skills you need to have to be a successful one.
-So I chatted with 2 other senior devs, Steve Perkins and Bo Monroe, and we discussed what we think these key skills are.
+So I chatted with a couple of other devs and we discussed what we think these key skills are.

 Below is a summary of our key points and our chat log behind each one.